 Aquarius is an underwater ocean laboratory located in the Florida Keys National Marine Sanctuary – the only one of it’s kind in the world.

-Identified by UNESCO as a World Heritage Site in 2005, Coiba National Park is located in the Gulf of Chiriquí, Coiba and is approximately 30 miles off Panama’s Pacific coast.
+Identified by UNESCO as a World Heritage Site in 2005, Coiba National Park is located in the Gulf of Chiriquí, Coiba and is approximately 30 miles off the Pacific coast of Panama.